 Integrate with Google Analytics

 You can integrate Google Analytics 4 (GA4) with Memberful to track conversions that happen in Memberful.
 When someone completes a checkout through Memberful, we send an ecommerce event to Google Analytics.
+In this article, we'll walk you through the steps to set up this integration.

 In this help doc: